I Want to Spend My Lifetime Loving You

-"I Want to Spend My Lifetime Loving You" is a 1998 song written by James Horner and lyricist Will Jennings for the 1998 film The Mask of Zorro, of which it is the main theme in the soundtrack.
+"I Want to Spend My Lifetime Loving You" is a song written by James Horner and lyricist Will Jennings for the 1998 film The Mask of Zorro, of which it is the main theme in the soundtrack.
 For the film, the song was recorded by American singer Marc Anthony and Australian singer Tina Arena.
-Released as a single in Europe, the duet reached number three in France, number four in the Netherlands, number nine in Wallonia, and number 34 in Switzerland.
+Released as a single in Europe by Sony Classical and Columbia Records, the duet reached number three in France, number four in the Netherlands, number nine in Wallonia, and number 34 in Switzerland.

 At the 1999 ALMA Awards, it won Outstanding Performance of a Song for a Feature Film.
 Australia's Got Talent runner up Greg Gould and Australian Idol finalist Cosima De Vito released a version of the song in 2023.

 Critical reception

-Larry Flick from Billboard wrote, "James Horner and Will Jennings, the writing team behind Celine Dion's "My Heart Will Go On", try to make a little more cinematic pop magic with the theme to "The Mask Of Zorro".
+Larry Flick from Billboard magazine wrote, "James Horner and Will Jennings, the writing team behind Celine Dion's 'My Heart Will Go On', try to make a little more cinematic pop magic with the theme to The Mask Of Zorro.
 Will it meet with similarly manic consumer response?
 Probably not.
 But it's a fine showcase for the lovely voices of Anthony and Arena (the latter is practically channeling Dion in her performance).
 The song has a grand Spanish flavor that suits the tone of the film.
 Expect AC programmers to jump on this one, while top 40 tastemakers hang back and wait to see how the movie does at the box office."